$t$-Structures on stable derivators and Grothendieck hearts: Finiteness conditions and directed colimits in the heart

 is a short exact sequence in $\H$ for any $i\in I$, then

 is short exact.
-By Theorem~\ref{mainthm.lift_tstructure_general_thm}, we can identify the short exact sequence $0\to X\to Y\to Z\to 0$ in $\H^I$, with a short exact sequence in $\H_I\subseteq \D(I)$.
+By Theorem~\ref{mainthm.lift_tstructure_general_thm}, the short exact sequence $0\to X\to Y\to Z\to 0$ in $\H^I$, can be identified with a short exact sequence in $\H_I\subseteq \D(I)$.
 Remember that a sequence in the heart of a $t$-structure is short exact if and only if it represents a triangle of the ambient category whose three first terms happen to lie in the heart.
 Hence, there is a map $Z\to \Sigma X$ such that

 is a triangle in $\D(I)$.
 Taking homotopy colimits we get a triangle in $\D(\bbone)$:

 As $\t$ is homotopically smashing, $\hocolim_I X$, $\hocolim_I Y$ and $\hocolim_I Z$ belong to $\H$, so the following sequence in $\H$ is short exact: